 CJSA Coach/Spectator Conduct Policy

-CJSA has seen a number of situations this past season in which coaches and spectators have acted irresponsibly during games by openly showing disrespect towards our game officials.
+CJSA has seen a number of situations recently in which coaches and spectators have acted irresponsibly during games by openly showing disrespect towards our game officials.
 Unfortunately, this has mirrored a national trend.
 In response to these situations, the US Soccer Federation has provided referees with a very clear guideline to handle the issue, a three step process entitled ‘Ask, Tell, Dismiss‘.

 Many of these incidents involve interaction with our youth referees.
 As a result, we continue to have a high turnover of youth referees in our state.
 A common factor cited is that referees do not feel that the activity is worth the ‘grief’ to which they are subjected.